Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 Dont forget to check if you have the ESP32 Dev Module(Sensything) board and Sensything COM port selected, otherwise you will get an error when trying to upload.
 Open the Serial Monitor at a baud rate of 115200.

+Download the full code: **https://github.com/Protocentral/protocentral_sensything/tree/master/software/Sensything_Arduino/sensything_web/examples/sensything_web**

 ### Step 2: Finding the ESP IP Address

-Turn ON/OFF button in sensything and it will output the ESP IP address once the code is uploaded on the Serial Monitor.
+Press the sensything ON/OFF button and it will output the ESP IP address once the code is uploaded on the Serial Monitor.

 ![Arduino serial monitor](images//Arduino serial monitor.png)